 Plant an extra row in your garden and share the surplus produce with those in need.

-Host a collection site
+Coordinate a collection site

 Deliver produce to food assistance providers